P-AEL/Energy_production_price_prediction/Project_Infos/ProjectDocs.md

 A left over issue is that the maximum of the forecast is too high.

+The Output of the Hornsea-1 windfarm got reduced in January 2024 (max output ~600W).
+On February 25th 2024 it was increased again to a higher level (max output ~800MW).
+Its back to maximum power since 2024-xx-xx

 ### Power generation forecast using machine learning models